Posted May 3, 2011 by Jan

 "Ferengi, foto!
 Ferengi foto!"

-I heard this cry from the children everywhere as I traveled in Ethiopia.
+I hear this cry from the children everywhere as I travel in Ethiopia.
 "Ferengi, foto!"
-This importuning was easy for me to decode, since even in Thailand, the word for "foreigner" is "ferang"!
+This importuning is easy for me to decode, since even in Thailand, the word for "foreigner" is "ferang"!

-The kids wanted me to take their photo.
-And if I gave them a small gift for their trouble, so much the better.
+The kids want me to take their photo.
+And if I give them a small gift for their trouble, so much the better.

 What was most surprising was that the photographs were huge yet the details were clear.

 I found that Lafforgue uses very specialized and very expensive equipment.
 How would my portraits compare to his, if I only use my everyday Canon?